luminaAnonima/fabric-of-light/README.md

 To be loved,
 loosen the thread of self.
-Not erased—
+Not erased,
 porous.

 Ego seeks symmetry.
 Love allows imbalance.
 Ego wants control.
-Love is surrender—
+Love is surrender,
 not to the other,
 but to the space between.